clemyan/safe-navigation-proxy/README.md

 ### Construction

 The default export of `safe-navigation-proxy` is a function that constructs a safe navigation proxy.
-This function is denoted as `$` below.
+This function is documented as `$` below.
 But note that the revealing module (`dist/index.js`) and the UMD module (in revealing module mode) distributables assign this function to the global variable `safeNav` instead of `$` to prevent conflict with other libraries.

 `$(value)` returns a detached nil if `value` is nullish (by default, `undefined` and `null` are nullish), and a valued proxy containing that value otherwise.